 Final acceptance will be based on compliance with these specifications and also retroreflective readings which will be taken in 1 to 2 weeks after installation of the markings.
 The retroreflectivity will be measured, by the Engineer, with a 30 m geometry retroreflectometer.
 This instrument has an 88.76 degree entrance angle, and a 1.05 degree observation angle.
 The markings shall meet the following retroreflectivity requirements:

 Specific Luminance (mcd/sq. ft./ft.-cdl.) (lux•m2)

-White line, symbols and legends 300 Yellow line 200
+White line, symbols and legends 300

+Writte line, symbols and legends 300

+Yellow line 200

+200